 Funded by the Nuffield Foundation

 The HE system in England is funded primarily through tuition fees.
 Due to binding caps on the level of tuition fees that institutions can charge, nearly all courses cost between £9,000 and £9,250 per year.
-Direct teaching grants for universities only amount to around £1,100 per student and year on average, with only some ‘high-cost’ subjects attracting a substantially higher level of direct government funding.
-This means that for most courses, total teaching resources per student amount to around £10,000 per year.
+Direct grants for universities only amount to around £1,150 per student per year on average, with only some ‘high-cost’ subjects attracting a substantially higher level of direct government funding.
+This means that for most courses, total resources per student amount to just over £10,000 per year.

 For most English-domiciled students, all of this funding is initially provided by the taxpayer.
 This is because English-domiciled students studying for their first undergraduate degree can take out government-subsidised loans to cover the full cost of tuition fees.
 In addition, they are eligible for so-called maintenance loans to cover part of their living costs.
-These loans normally accrue interest at a rate between the rate of RPI inflation and RPI inflation plus 3%, depending on a graduate’s income (the interest rate is capped at the “prevailing market rate”, which is based on market interest rates for unsecured consumer credit).
-They are repaid on an income-contingent basis: graduates repay 9% of their income over a threshold (currently £27,295) and any outstanding loan is written off at the end of the repayment period (currently 30 years) with no adverse consequences for graduates.
+These loans accrue interest, and are repaid on an income-contingent basis: graduates repay 9% of their income over a threshold and any outstanding loan is written off at the end of the repayment period with no adverse consequences for graduates.

 Consequences of the funding model